• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 12 dead, 58 injured in Colorado at midnight showing of Dark Knight

 Thomas: I had that thought, too.
 But then the stories are circulating about his behavior in jail.
 Spitting at the guards, spitting at anyone who approaches...if true, are those the actions of a remorseful person?
-So fucking weird.
+So forking weird.

 Police are apparently searching for a second "person of interest."
 Certainly doesn't seem inconceivable that he'd have help planning such an elaborate attack, though maybe that belies the "lone nut" type theories.